 Gasoline Engine Exhaust Occupational Exposures

-The largest industrial groups exposed include freight trucking, local, municipal and regional public administration, and automotive repair and maintenance.
-Occupations at risk of gasoline engine exhaust exposure include motor vehicle and transit drivers (e.g. truck drivers, delivery and courier service drivers, bus drivers), followed by automotive service technicians, and landscaping and grounds maintenance labourers.
-Other occupations such as material handlers, heavy equipment operators, and real estate agents were also identified as exposed.
+The largest industrial groups exposed include freight trucking, local, municipal and regional public administration, and offices of real estate agents and brokers.
+Occupations at risk of gasoline engine exhaust exposure include transport truck drivers, delivery and courier service drivers, bus drivers, subway operators and other transit operators, and real estate agents and salespersons.

 Click the second tab to view total number of workers exposed.